griffindigitalsolutions/the-whenhub-api/README.md

 Start the application
 `ng serve`

-GO to localhost:4200 to view the app
+Open localhost:4200 in your browser to view the app

 Open a new terminal and go to src/the-whenhub-api-json-server